bfowle/talaria/docs/src/user-guide/quick-start.md

 ## What Just Happened?

-- **CASG initialized**: Smart storage system that only downloads changes in the future
+- **SEQUOIA initialized**: Smart storage system that only downloads changes in the future
 - **Downloaded SwissProt**: In chunks, ready for instant updates
 - **Intelligently reduced**: Auto-detected optimal representatives using alignment analysis
 - **Ready to use**: Works with LAMBDA, BLAST, Diamond, MMseqs2, etc.